Vratislav Greško: Blackburn Rovers

 Meanwhile, Blackburn Rovers manager Graeme Souness was looking for left-sided defensive cover.
 Greško, who initially played on loan to Blackburn for four months (January–May 2003) was given a full contract in August.
 He scored twice in his first permanent season at Blackburn, with goals against Tottenham Hotspur and Bolton Wanderers.

 During the 2004–05 campaign, he suffered a cruciate ligament damage in December which led to him not playing for the rest of the season.
 He then did not make a single appearance during the 2005–06 season, and was released when his contract expired in July.
 Not only this season was over for him, even during the following season, he struggled with form and persistent symptoms.

 Move to Nürnberg and return to Bayer Leverkusen

 In 2006, he moved to 1.
-FC Nürnberg, joining his Slovakian teammates Róbert Vittek and Marek Mintál.
+FC Nürnberg, joining his Slovak teammates Róbert Vittek and Marek Mintál.
 In September 2006, Greško signed there in the light of his injury a strong performance-based one-year contract.
 In October 2006, he made his Bundesliga debut as a substitute.
 Overall in the 2006–07 season, he started in 15 matches in the Bundesliga, scoring one goal.

 In July 2007, Greško returned to Bayer Leverkusen as a free agent on a two-year contract after nearly seven years.
 In June 2009, Bayer Leverkusen announced that Greško would leave the club.